New Director for Rothamsted Research

 She added "Rothamsted's science programmes align with BBSRC strategic priorities in agriculture and food security and industrial biotechnology and bioenergy and the institute hosts a number of BBSRC-funded national capabilities.
 In addition, it is embarking on an exciting new phase with the development of the Rothamsted Centre for Research and Enterprise.
 With this backdrop I look forward to working with Prof Dobermann as we seek to deliver impact from Rothamsted's world-class agri-science."

 Professor Dobermann succeeds former Director and Chief Executive Professor Maurice Moloney who led Rothamsted Research between 2010 and 2013.
-Professor Moloney made an outstanding contribution to the Institute's long history including the development and implementation of a significant and progressive new science stragety on Rothamsted Research's website.
+Professor Moloney made an outstanding contribution to the Institute's long history including the development and implementation of a significant and progressive new Research Strategy at Rothamsted.